 While converting the wireframes to a prototype I noticed several accessibility issues with the app.
 The contrast in many areas was not passing the Web Content Accessibility Guidelines, and some of the hit areas for buttons and icons were smaller than the apple guideline of 44x44 px.

-Keeping in mind that Audible could potentially increase their business by 50% by catering to those who have trouble with visibility I tried, wherever possible, to increase the contrast and size of components.
+Keeping in mind that Audible could potentially increase their business by catering to 50% of their listeners - those who have trouble with visibility - I tried, wherever possible, to increase the contrast and size of components.

-Pay attention to hierarchy when designing for a broad audience.
+When designing for a broad audience, with varying levels of digital familiarity, pay attention to hierarchy.
 Folks tend to look at the top or bottom for high-level functions.